yusufso/LOGICi/README.md

+  A          X    =    y

+Inputs       X       Outputs
+0 0 1        x1         0
+1 1 1        x2         1
+1 0 1        x3         1
+0 1 1        x4         0

 Training process:
 1. Assign random weights to neurons.
-2. Take random inputs through the network to get training output
+2. Take random inputs through the network to get actual output.
-2. Calculate error, error is a comparison of training output and actual output
+2. Calculate error, error = training output - actual output
-3. Depending on size of error, adjust weights respectively
+3. Depending on size of error, adjust weights.
+We use the following function AdjustBy = error * derivative of sigmoidNormalization(actual outputs)
-4. Repeat as much as possible
+4. Repeat as much as possible (This does 30,000 times)

-Adjust weight by: error * input * derivative of sigmoid normalization function

-error = setPoint - output

-input = 0 or 1